 Salary outlook for graduates can vary by state, job type, and other factors.
 Postsecondary Education Administrators earn a median wage of $88,390 per year, with 9% expected growth between 2014-2024 (BLS).

 When you speak with schools about your desired career outcome, be sure to discuss potential earnings you can expect upon completion and hiring.

 Almost every school nowadays offers online programs for current professionals and busy students.
 In the past, online programs were looked at with skepticism until accredited universities jumped on board with credible programs that produced results.

-Deciding whether to enroll in an online vs. brick and mortar program should really depend on your schedule, budget, and desired degree.
+Deciding whether to enroll in an Online Masters in Education vs. an on-campus brick and mortar program should really depend on your schedule, budget, and desired degree.
 If you are self-motivated, you can succeed in online learning.
 But some students prefer the real life classroom experience to remain motivated and inspired.